Medical questions & health advice by board certified doctors

-"Do I have to go to the doctor if I have acid reflux all of the time?
+"Do I have to go to the doctor if I have acid reflux all of the time?"

 I have what I think is acid reflux all the time.
 I take over the counter medicine (Zantac) and Tums too and it is pretty much under control.
 Should I still see a doctor about it?
 I don?t have health insurance so I don?t want to go unless I really have to.

 It is very important that you get your GERD symptoms under control.
 This is because over many years GERD can result in the development of esophageal cancer.
 GERD is not something that should be managed alone without the help of a physician.
 Thus, I think you should schedule an appointment to see a primary care doctor.
 He or she can listen to a description of your symptoms and recommend a better treatment that may even still be over-the-counter.
 This will help you get relief without the risk of taking too many Tums, and will work better than the Zantac.
 In the future (hopefully when you have health insurance), you should see a gastroenterologist who can take a look at your esophagus with a scope to make sure there is no dangerous lesions that should be followed.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.